bracke/DB_Maker/README.md

 Because searching is case insensitive and matches substrings, searching for "son" would match "Orson Welles", "Fowler De Johnsone", and "Son House".

 Only about 7 fields will fit vertically in the typical browser window.
 This could perhaps be increased by making the font smaller.
+A vertical scroll bar will appear if needed.

 Movies is a small demo program that could be used to catalogue a collection of films.